antonio59/DLR-Digital-Tap-Prototype/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This is a prototype and is not affiliated with or endorsed by Transport for London or the Docklands Light Railway.
-It is intended for demonstration purposes only.